rustyrussell/bolts/04-onion-routing.md

 they use [onion messages](#onion-message-payload-format) protocol for end-to-end encryption.

+Onion messages use the same form as HTLC `onion_packet`, with a slightly more flexible format: instead of 1300 byte payloads, the payload length is implied by the total length (minus 66 bytes for the header and tailer).
+The `onionmsg_payloads` themselves are the same as the `hop_payloads` format, except there is no "legacy" length: a 0 `length` would mean an empty `onionmsg_payload`.

 Onion messages are unreliable: in particular, they are designed to be cheap to process and require no storage to forward.
 As a result, there is no error returned from intermediary nodes.